HOME > FOOD-RENGO-ABOUT US

 The Food-Rengo is affiliated to the following organizations:

-national level: the Rengo (Japanese Trade Union Confederation), a Japanese national trade union center
+National level: the Rengo (Japanese Trade Union Confederation), a Japanese national trade union center

-global level (GUF): the IUF (International Union of Food Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations).
+Global level (GUF): the IUF (International Union of Food Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations).

 Copyright (C) FOOD RENGO(JFU) All Right Reserved.